Fell On Black Days

 Another place to hide it all"

---Seasons, Chris Cornell, 1992
+- Seasons, Chris Cornell, 1992

 But even if U.S. stocks (NASDAQ:QQQ) were to fall further from here, which is a big if given the pace of the stock rebound into Thursday afternoon, it is important to keep things in perspective.
-Under normal market conditions - the post crisis period has been anything but normal - periodic corrections ranging from -5% to -10% over a series of a handful of trading days to a few weeks is a normal part of a healthy functioning stock market.
+Under normal market conditions - the post-crisis period has been anything but normal - periodic corrections ranging from -5% to -10% over a series of a handful of trading days to a few weeks is a normal part of a healthy functioning stock market.
 As a result, if stocks were to fall a bit further from here, it should be welcomed by investors, not feared.

 In fact, the latest decline in stocks essentially foreshadowed itself in recent days.
 For with the CBOE Volatility Index (NYSEARCA:VXX) falling to its lowest level in recent history with a "9" handle, it was almost inevitable that just about anything could have tripped up this market in the last few days.